For those of you who are exhausted by repeated Forbidden messages on Apache 2.4

 If the cause is user permissions

-This is the first thing you might suspect
+This is the first thing that comes to mind.

-In the first place, you don't create files with permissions like "770" or "750" in a development environment.
+Generally speaking, you wouldn't create files with permissions like "770" or "750" in a development environment.

 Symbolic links are disabled